Scribery/tlog/README.md

     sudo usermod -s /usr/bin/tlog-rec-session <user>

 Login as the user on a text terminal.
-By default the recorded terminal data will be delivered to syslog with facility "authpriv" and priority "info".
-It will appear in journal, if you use journald, in `/var/log/auth.log` on Debian-based systems, or in `/var/log/secure` on Fedora and derived systems.
+By default the recorded terminal data will be delivered to Journal (if tlog was built with Journal support) or to syslog with facility "authpriv".
+In both cases default priority will be "info".
+It will appear in Journal, if you use journald, or in `/var/log/auth.log` on Debian-based systems, and in `/var/log/secure` on Fedora and derived systems.

 Customize `tlog-rec-session` configuration in `/etc/tlog/tlog-rec-session.conf` as necessary (see `tlog-rec-session.conf(5)`